mxmlnkn/rapidgzip/python/rapidgzip/README.md

 Furthermore, decompression can be parallelized more evenly and more effectively when an index exists because the serializing window propagation step is not necessary.

 The violin plots show 20 repeated measurements as a single "blob".
-Thin blobs signal very reproducible timings while thick blobs signal a large variance.
+Thin blobs signal very reproducible timings, while thick blobs signal a large variance.

 ## Scaling Benchmarks on 2xAMD EPYC CPU 7702 (2x64 cores)